 Just as it is inappropriate to refuse to have any authority over your children, it is inappropriate to insist upon too much authority.
 I think that most followers of Babywise principles are going to lean more toward this side of the spectrum than the other.
 Few if any Babywise moms are going to have a complete lack of leadership and authority over their children.
 So for most of us, we really need to watch ourselves and our use of authority.
 We might not allow appropriate freedoms at the appropriate times.
 We might hover and discipline every little mis-step and overreact to accidents.

 However, there are some facets of the lack of authority parents we can find among ourselves.
 One thing I think is easy for any modern parent to do is overindulge.
 Our current generation of parents do not want their children to want.
 We want to provide every great toy out there.
 We want our children to experience every activity and have every advantage.
 I know my husband and I can be guilty of this at times.
-This is exhibiting a lack of authority and leadership.
+This giving of everything is exhibiting a lack of authority and leadership.

 Another thing is sometimes we choose to not discipline and tolerate disobedience.
 We first let little things slide.
 It can be exhausting to keep up on it all.
 Sometimes it is easier to just look the other way.

 We also might work really hard to make sure our children are never sad or disappointed.
 This is along the lines of overindulgence.
 We want to keep our word to our children (which is a good thing) but will sometimes do it at the expense of other children.
 Take my good friend.
 The other day she was at the park with her three children and her sister’s kids.
 Her two year old was very sick.
 But she had promised her sister’s kids they would go to the park that day and didn’t want to disappoint.
 Sometimes in life, circumstances come up that are beyond our control that prevent us from doing things we might like to.
 This happens.
 Don’t be afraid for your children to learn that.
 It will happen as adults, so they need to learn to deal with those emotions.